wasiur/wasiur.github.io/Research/README.md

 * Mathematical Biology
 * Stochastic Reaction Networks

-If you are interested in any of these areas, please get in touch with me!
+If you are interested in working with me in any of these areas, please get in touch with me!

 ## Publications